wannier-developers/wannier90/docs/docs/tutorials/tutorial_8.md

 -   Note that in a spin-polarized calculation the spin-up and spin-down MLWFs are computed separately.
-(The more general case of spinor WFs will be treated in Example 17.)
+(The more general case of spinor WFs will be treated in Tutorial [17](../tutorial_17#iron-spin-orbit-coupled-bands-and-fermi-surface-contours).

 1. Run `pwscf` to obtain the ferromagnetic ground state of bcc Fe